JuanmiGuerrero15/cs50-python-completed/README.md

 - Pattern matching with regular expressions
 - Structured text extraction
 - Data cleaning and transformation
-- Working with large collections of textual data
+- Working with collections of textual data
 - Processing CSV and JSON datasets
 - Consuming language-related APIs
 - Automating repetitive linguistic tasks
 - Designing modular text-processing programs
+- Comparing and analysing textual data

 These skills provide a foundation for progressing toward more advanced topics such as: